Innovative Approaches in Soil Carbon Sequestration Modelling for Better Prediction with Limited Data: Methods

 \subsection{Soil Carbon Model}

-Modelling soil carbon sequestration would help land-holders understand the risks of putting their sequestered carbon into a trading scheme.
-Governments forecast changes in soil carbon stocks as part of national carbon accounts.
-To this end, we identify and quantify sources of uncertainty in soil carbon sequestration, and we address them within a Bayesian hierarchical modelling framework.
+We can consider uncertainties in a dynamical SOC model as arising from three sources: errors in the observations, randomness or uncertainty inherent in the underlying physical processes, and uncertainties in model parameters \cite{clifford}.
+These uncertainties are modelled through the observation model $p(\mathbf{Y} | \mathbf{X}, \boldsymbol{\theta})$, the process model $p(\mathbf{X}| \boldsymbol{\theta})$, and the prior $p(\boldsymbol{\theta})$.
+Here $\boldsymbol{\theta}$, $\mathbf{Y}$, and $\mathbf{X}$ denote unknown parameters, observations, and unobserved state process, respectively.
+Furthermore, the probability density function of the enclosed random variable, and the conditional probability density function given the event $E$ are denoted by $p(.)$, and $p(.|E)$, respectively.
+For example, the mass of SOC, $X_C$, is one of the elements of $\mathbf{X}$, or the measured value of total SOC, $Y_{TOC}$, is one of the elements of $\mathbf{Y}$, furthermore, the decay rate of total SOC, $K_C$, is an example of a model parameter in a soil carbon model.

-We can consider uncertainties in a dynamical SOC model as arising from three sources: errors in the observations, randomness or uncertainty inherent in the underlying physical processes, and uncertainties in model parameters \citep{clifford}.
-These uncertainties are modelled through the observation model $p(\mathbf{Y} | \mathbf{X}, \boldsymbol{\theta})$, the process model $p(\mathbf{X}| \boldsymbol{\theta})$, and the prior $p(\boldsymbol{\theta})$ where $p(.)$, and $p(.|E)$ denote the probability density function of the enclosed random variable, and the conditional probability density function given the event $E$, respectively.
 These three models form a hierarchical framework known as a Bayesian Hierarchical Model (BHM).
-The top-level of the hierarchy contains the observation model followed by the process model, located at the second level, and the third level underneath these two levels contains the parameter model \citep{allenby2006hierarchical,berliner1996hierarchical,cressie2015statistics}.
+The top level of the hierarchy contains the observation model which includes noisy observational data that depend on the state variables.
+This model is followed by the process model, located at the second level.
+At this level, latent state variables, which cannot be measured directly but can be estimated based on measurement data that depend on the latent state variables, are modelled.
+These two models typically rely on some unknown parameters.
+The third level underneath these two levels contains the parameter model \cite{allenby2006hierarchical,berliner1996hierarchical,cressie2015statistics}.
 A BHM is represented mathematically as follows: